aregtech/areg-sdk/examples/16_pubfsm/ReadMe.md

 ## Communication and Service Discovery

-- **mcrouter**: The communication between the *Service Provider* and *Service Consumers* is managed through `mcrouter`, AREG’s router for handling RPC message routing and inter-process communication.
+- **mcrouter**: The communication between the *Service Provider* and *Service Consumers* is managed through `mcrouter`, AREG's router for handling RPC message routing and inter-process communication.
 - **Service Discovery and Fault Tolerance**: The AREG Framework ensures automatic service discovery and fault tolerance, meaning the order in which services start is irrelevant.
 This makes the system robust and reliable even in unpredictable environments.

 ## Use Cases